abstract gray background

 The most unique aspect of the project was that it would require one contract research organization (CRO), in this case, Thermo Fisher Scientific’s PPD clinical research business, to oversee collaboration across several other CROs — a rare occurrence in the industry that would present challenges of its own.

-PPD’s contract managers first worked with the clients to understand their must-haves, fallback language, escalation pathways and processes, as well as their preferred negotiation style and, in general, their expectations for third-party vendors.
-With all those details in place, PPD took on the role of customer — that is, collaborated with and supervised the work of CROs that are traditionally considered competitors.
+Our contract managers first worked with the clients to understand their must-haves, fallback language, escalation pathways and processes, as well as their preferred negotiation style and, in general, their expectations for third-party vendors.
+With all those details in place, we took on the role of customer — that is, collaborated with and supervised the work of CROs that are traditionally considered competitors.

 The project required quick learning of other CRO processes and procedures to provide appropriate guidance and escalation pathways across the board.
 This included specific training for each sponsor, such as learning sponsor-specific SOPs for contract and budget negotiations — all while maintaining strict confidentiality for all parties.